 One of the ways we achieve that goal is through an emphasis on our cultural beliefs.
-Over the past two years, we re-committed to those standards in a big way, and one of our first companies, Cassling, has been able to achieve unprecedented success as a result.
+Over the past two years, we re-committed to those standards in a big way, and one of our companies, Cassling (where I also serve as president), has been able to achieve unprecedented success as a result.

 Cassling is responsible for providing hospitals and clinics throughout the country with imaging equipment from Siemens Healthineers, as well as the service, marketing and consulting necessary to help facilities make the most of their investment.
-This year, the company is on pace to have a record-breaking sales year, with up to $200 million in equipment and services sold throughout its territories.
+This year, the company is on pace to have a record-breaking year, with sales figures at their highest levels, as well as contract service revenue.

-Those are big numbers, and they were made possible by refocusing on the basics—a calibration of sorts on the way we do business with our customers.
-Two years ago, at an annual company event we call State of the Union, Cassling President Kyle Salem and I stood in front of an employee audience and explained the new focus: “Cassling 2020.”
+These achievements were made possible by refocusing on the basics—a calibration of sorts on the way we do business with our customers.
+Two years ago, at an annual company event we call State of the Union, CEO Mike Cassling and I stood in front of an employee audience and explained the new focus: “Cassling 2020.”